No Fee Until We Collect

 The standards of negligence in a personal injury case are different when the victim is a child.
 If an adult is injured because of the negligent actions of another person, fault plays a role in a lawsuit.
 For instance, if an adult is injured in a car accident, he/she may not be able to file a lawsuit if he/she is more than 50% at fault for the accident.

 Liability is different in accidents that involve children because the court considers children under legal age to be mentally underdeveloped and less responsible for their actions.
-The complexities of child injuries and recovering compensation for negligent actions should be left in the hands of personal injury lawyers in Chicago who have experience with civil lawsuits involving minors.
+The complexities of child injuries and recovering compensation for negligent actions should be left in the hands of child injury lawyers in Chicago who have experience with civil lawsuits involving minors.

 When a personal injury lawsuit involves a young child, recovering lost wages is not applicable, but specific circumstances may allow parents to seek damages for future lost income.
 Parents and lawyers in Chicago must prove that the child has an injury that impacts potential employment and ability to earn income in the future.
 If this applies, parents can claim a loss of earning capacity and seek compensation for future lost wages.
 When determining compensation, the court will consider the injured child’s age, the severity of the child’s injuries, and the child’s overall life expectancy.